uf-mil/mil/perception/docker_tf/README.md

 ### pipeline.config

 This file tells model_main.py where to look for the data, how many steps to train, which equations to use when training, how many objects you are trying to classify and so on.
 This essentially unifies all of our options into one easy to use config file!
 (Easy is maybe not the right word).
+Since this is always being updated by Tensorflow, it will likely remain a manually edited file for the forseeable future, rather than one stored on the MIL fileservers or github.

-All we really care about are a few lines here.
+All we really care about are a few lines here anyway.
 You'll want to look at the following variables and change them to match your specific file:

 1. num_classes
 	- This should be the number of different objects you are trying to detect.
 If I only want to train my network to detect roulette wheels for example, this would be num_classes: 1.
 If I wanted to detect the entire NaviGator obstacle course, this would be num_classes: 25.
+This needs to be edited everytime you changed datasets.
 2. fine_tune_checkpoint
 	- Here we define where the checkpoint is located to start training.
 This checkpoint is generated from the export_inference_graph we defined earlier and essentially tells the trainer where to start the transfer learning process.
 Tensorflow doesn't call it "transfer learning", instead they call it "fine tuning".
 3. label_map_path (found twice for the training and validation sets)
 	- The label_map_path should be the same for both instances of this variable in the config and should point to the labelmap.pbtxt found in the data folder.
-Remember that these are absolute paths from the home directory so your path should look something similar to this ""/tensorflow/models/research/object_detection/transfer_learning/data/labelmap.pbtxt"
+Remember that these are absolute paths from the home directory so your path should look something similar to this ""/tensorflow/models/research/object_detection/transfer_learning/data/labelmap.pbtxt" Generally this won't need to be changed.
 4. input_reader (occurs twice, once in train_input_reader, again in eval_input_reader)
 	- This should be the absolute path to the tfrecord files you have in the data directory.
 The input_reader for the train_input_reader block should point to the train.record file and the eval_input_reader should point to the test.record file.
+Generally you won't have to edit this.

 And thats about it!
 You should be able to run the train.sh script now and begin training your network.
 If everything was setup correctly you should be good to go.
 If, however, you do end up with errors, here are some common fixes.

+### train.sh

+Run this after all the above steps have been completed and you are good to go!

 ## Common Errors